charlieconneely/regex_nfa/overview.md

 The NFA is created *from* the regular expression.
 So... \
 **What is a regular expression?**  \
 A regular expression (regex for short) is a special text string for describing a search pattern.
-For example, the regex "a*|b", when ran against a string of text, will check if the text is contains any amount of a characters *or* the b character.
+For example, the regex "a*|b", when ran against a string of text, will check if the text contains any amount of a characters *or* the b character.
 This is because the special character * represents *zero or any amount of* and | represents *or*.

 To become more familiar with regular expressions click [here](https://www.regular-expressions.info/quickstart.html)